AtMostafa/good-coding-practices/workshop/pep8.org.md

             import platform_specific_module
         except Exception:
             platform_specific_module = None

-* When binding caught exceptions to a name, prefer the explicit name binding syntax added in Python 2.6:

-        try:
-            process_data()
-        except Exception as exc:
-            raise DataProcessingFailedError(str(exc))

 * Limit the `try` clause to the absolute minimum amount of code necessary.
 Again, this avoids masking bugs.